George Gruhn

-George Gruhn (born 1945) is an American writer, businessman and ophiophilist.
-He is one of the foremost experts on vintage American guitars and fretted instruments, and the author of several books on the subject.
+George Gruhn (born August 21, 1945) is an American writer, businessman and ophiophilist.
+He is considered one of the foremost experts on vintage American guitars and fretted instruments, and the author of several books on the subject.
 He is the founder of Gruhn Guitars in Nashville, and has sold guitars to musicians such as Hank Williams, Jr., Eric Clapton, Brad Paisley, Lyle Lovett, Emmylou Harris, Billy Gibbons, Rick Nielsen, Vince Gill, and John Hiatt.

 Early life and education

 Gruhn was born in New York on August 21, 1945.
 He developed an early interest in zoology and began collecting reptiles.
 His family relocated to Pittsburgh and later Chicago, where Gruhn attended Oak Park and River Forest High School.
 While studying ethology at the University of Chicago, Gruhn drove his younger brother around to help him shop for a better guitar.
 Gruhn noticed that older and used acoustic guitars sounded better than new ones, and had the idea that vintage instruments could potentially be categorized much like zoological taxonomy.
 Gruhn developed a fascination for vintage guitars and found so many good deals that he began buying and selling the instruments for a profit.

 Later, while pursuing graduate studies at the University of Tennessee in Knoxville, Gruhn received a phone call from Hank Williams, Jr., who had heard from Sonny Osborne that Gruhn had a lot of Martin guitars.
 Williams drove from Nashville to Knoxville in a Jaguar E-Type and bought three guitars, because that was all that would fit in the 2-seat sports car.
 He returned the following day in a Cadillac Eldorado, and bought enough guitars to fill the car.
 Williams eventually encouraged Gruhn to open a vintage guitar store in Nashville.